Garage Door Torsion Spring Repair & Replacement

-When you are looking for a garage door spring repair or to replace your broken spring in Orange County, California, call Entry Systems garage door repair professionals.
-In most cases, we can provide same-day service.
+When you are looking for a garage door spring repair or to replace your broken tension spring in Orange County, California, call Entry Systems garage door repair professionals.
+All types of garage door springs are available.
+Serving OC since 1972.

 Top 4 Signs Your Garage Door Spring Might Be Broken

 - There is a noticeable gap, space, or a visual separation in the coil of the torsion spring.
 Does it look like your garage door spring broke in half?